jashezan/Learning-JAVA/README.md

-# java-notes-including-oops
+# JAVA basics note for beginner
 This is JAVA notes for beginners including object-oriented programming learned from various videos, other's notes, books and other sources.
-Summary of those learning will be here for revision and to expertise my learning
+Summary of those learning will be here for revision and to expertise my learning.Those who know C/C++ will get it better.

 ----------------------
 ### Primitive data type